ReactFinland/future-frontend-site/content/for-speakers.md

 Since we're located at Otaniemi, there are two good options:

 1. Take a train to Helsinki main railway station and the jump to a subway headed to Kivenlahti (M1) or Tapiola (M2).
-You should leave at the stop Aalto-yliopisto (Aalto University).
+You should leave at the stop Keilaniemi.
 You'll need an ABC ticket ([see HSL app](https://www.hsl.fi/)) to complete this journey and it will cost roughly five euros.
 Expect the travel to take about one hour.
 There's a bus option too but most likely a combination of train and subway is more comfortable.
 2. Take a taxi.
 The taxi trip takes around half an hour minutes.
 Take care when choosing a taxi, though, as some are considerably more expensive than others and it may make sense to negotiate the price beforehand.
 Good companies to choose from are Taksi Helsinki (**not** Taksi Heslinki), Kovanen, and Lähitaksi.
 Expect the taxi to cost roughly 50 €.

 In either case, keep the receipts so we can refund you after the conference.